zx80/flask-simple-auth/README.md

 ### TODO

 - cache other things?
+- control cache size from initialization?
-- add new header carrier for http-token?
+- add new `header` carrier for `http-token`?
 - test `FSA_HTTP_AUTH_OPTS`?
 - do test digest?